cavtools/cav/README.md

 ## Dedication

-Cav is dedicated to the bar it was named after.
+Cav is dedicated to the bar it's named after. 🍻